Nickhunt2243/opengl-demo/README.md

 ### Running the Project

-#### Through Release (Still requires some dependencies from VS.)
-1. Go to current release.
-2. Download most recent zip.
-3. Unzip the file.
-4. Go into bin/ and run the OpenGLDemo.exe file.

-#### Through Cloning (better off cloning)
+#### Through Cloning / Downloading
-1. Clone the Reposity (see below for cloning steps).
+1. Go to the top and click the "Code" drop down.
+2. **Download** the zip file
+3. Extract zip
-2. Go into bin/ and run the OpenGLDemo.exe file.
+5. Go into bin/ and run the OpenGLDemo.exe file.

 ### Building the Project